JacobJoergensen/PiperLang/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Description
 Please provide a clear description.
 Replace this paragraph with your description and include:

-1. Why this pull request is necessary, and how it benefits the project.
+1. Why this pull request is necessary and how it benefits the project.
 2. How this pull request fits in PiperLang's capabilities.

 ## Type of Pull Request